 Taking Your Portable Oxygen Concentrator On Board

-The FAA no longer requires passengers traveling with POCs to furnish a physician's statement to airlines, but some air carriers, such as Alaska Airlines and United, still require you to provide one.
-Others, such as American Airlines, require you to demonstrate that you can respond to your POC's alarms.
+The FAA no longer requires passengers traveling with POCs to obtain a physician's statement, but some air carriers still require you to provide one, while others require you to demonstrate before boarding that you can respond to your POC's alarms.

 If required, the physician's statement must include the following information:

-- A statement about your ability to see, hear and respond to the warning signals on your POC, which are typically flashing lights and audible alarms.
+- A statement about your ability to see, hear, and respond to the warning signals on your POC, which are typically flashing lights and audible alarms.
 You must be able to understand the warning alarms and respond to them without help.

-- A description of your oxygen requirements – do you need medical oxygen during the entire flight, or only under certain conditions?
+- A description of your oxygen requirements.
+Do you need medical oxygen during the entire flight, or only under certain conditions?

 - A statement describing the maximum oxygen flow rate you require while the aircraft is in flight.

 Passengers using POCs may not sit in exit rows, nor may their POCs block another passenger's access to seats or to the airplane's aisles.
 Some airlines are more specific, such as Southwest, and require POC users to sit in a window seat.